langchain-ai/langgraph/README.md

 Agents you create with LangGraph can be complex.
 In order to make it easier to understand what is happening under the hood, we've added methods to print out and visualize the graph.
 This can create both ascii art as well as pngs.
 For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/visualization.ipynb)

+### "Time Travel"

+With "time travel" functionality you can jump to any point in the graph execution, modify the state, and rerun from there.
+This is useful for both debugging workflows, as well as end user-facing workflows to allow them to correct the state.
+For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/time-travel.ipynb)

 ## Examples